php-fig/fig-standards/proposed/clock-meta.md

 tries to solve the problem of getting the current time in a reliable way.
 Which view on the current time that is, is not part of the explicit contract.

-So all in all: This interface tries to be as open as possible while at the same time being as strict as necessary.
+So, all in all: This interface tries to be as open as possible while at the same time being as strict as necessary.